Parcoords

 Overview

-trace type is used to create parallel coordinates plots, which are useful for visualizing multi-dimensional numerical data.
+The parcoords trace type is used to create parallel coordinates plots, which are useful for visualizing multi-dimensional numerical data.
 In parallel coordinates plots, each variable is represented as a vertical axis, and each data point is a line connecting its values across the different axes.

 You can customize the axis scaling, color mapping, and line properties to represent your data effectively.